Tenterfield

 AreaSearch analysis of residential development drivers sees Tenterfield recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Tenterfield has seen approximately 36 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 180 homes were approved, with an additional 19 approved in FY26 so far.
-On average, about 1.6 people moved to the area per dwelling built over these years.
+Over the past five financial years, from FY-21 to FY-25, around 180 homes were approved, with a further 21 approved in FY-26 so far.
+On average, about 1.6 people have moved to the area for each dwelling built over these five years.

-This suggests a balance between supply and demand, contributing to stable market conditions.
-The average construction cost of new properties is around $400,000, aligning with regional trends.
-In FY26, there have been approximately $3.7 million in commercial approvals, indicating limited focus on commercial development.
-Compared to the rest of NSW, Tenterfield has about 88.0% more building activity per person, offering greater choice for buyers.
+This suggests balanced supply and demand dynamics, fostering stability in the market.
+The average construction cost of new properties is around $235,000, which is below the regional average, indicating more affordable housing options for buyers.
+In FY-26, there have been approximately $3.7 million in commercial approvals, suggesting limited focus on commercial development.
+Compared to the Rest of NSW, Tenterfield has 88.0% more building activity per person, offering greater choice for buyers.

-However, development activity has moderated recently.
-All recent developments have been detached houses, maintaining the area's traditional low-density character and appealing to those seeking family homes with space.
-There are approximately 254 people per dwelling approval in the location, indicating potential room for growth.
-Given that population is expected to remain stable or decline, Tenterfield may see reduced pressure on housing, potentially presenting opportunities for buyers.
+However, development activity has moderated in recent periods.
+All recent development in Tenterfield has been comprised of detached houses, maintaining the area's traditional low density character and focusing on family homes that appeal to those seeking space.
+The location currently has approximately 254 people per dwelling approval, indicating potential room for growth.
+Given that the population is expected to remain stable or decline, there should be reduced pressure on housing in Tenterfield, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development